cklim83/launch_school/notes/04_ls170_171/13_http.md

   (i.e. GET or POST), the host and the path.
   - The request is sent off to the server by means of the lower layer network protocols.
-- When the server receives the request, it will analyze it.
+- When the server receives the request, it will process it.
-  - This may include actions like verifying the user's session or loading any necessary data from a database
+  - This may include actions like verifying the user's session and dynamically generate a HTML file based on given path and parameters.
-- Once the server has analysed the request, it will issue a response
+- Next, the server will generate a response
-  - This includes the status field, a numeric field that tells if the response was successful, headers which contain important meta-data that helps the client process the response, and the body which contains the raw data of the resource being sent.
+  - This includes the status field, a numeric field that tells if the response was successful, headers which contain important meta-data that helps the client process the response, and the body which contains the raw data of any resource being sent.
 - When the browser receives the response, it will process the information within and render the resource in a user-friendly manner.